 The local sewer improvement proposed for RBKC is an underground sewage pumping station on Queensdale Road.
 In June 2019 Thames Water submitted a planning application PP/19/03892 for the installation of a ventilation column and bollards in association with the underground sewage pumping station.

 Scrutiny of Thames Water Proposal

 The Council held a Public Realm Scrutiny Committee on the 23 July 2019 to scrutinise Thames Water’s decision.
 The agenda and other documents can be found on the Council's webpage.
 The Scrutiny Committee made recommendations to Thames Water in the letter below.

 Thames Water responded to the Scrutinity Committee on the 11 September 2019 with the following letter and supporting documents.

 The Council also contacted Ofwat to understand its duties on this project as the government’s regulator for water companies.
 They confirmed that they were looking at Thames Water business plan and at their changes to the Counters Creek project.
 They published their draft determinations on Thames Water business plan on 18 July 2019.
-The main document is available at the Ofwat's website.
 The Council's response to their consultation can be found below:

 Public meetings on flooding

 Thames Water organised public meetings at the Town Hall to give an update on the Counters Creek project.
 The last meeting took place on 29 January 2018.